 Once the apples are in place, pull up the pastry crust around the edges of the fruit.
 Fold as necessary.
 Next dot the apples with little cubes of butter.
 Next you brush the crust with an egg wash and sprinkle with sugar.
 Then it's time for the oven!

 I just wanna bake!

-Like I said, I just want to bake.
-I was taking dinner to a friend, so I made two of these easy little free-form apple pies (one for her and one for me–OK, I shared with my family).
-You can’t beat a sugar crusted tart filled with fruit!
+As the weather gets cooler, I just want to bake.
+I was taking dinner to a friend, so I made two of these easy little free-form apple pies (one for her and one for me--OK, I shared with my family).
+You can't beat a sugar crusted tart filled with fruit!